 Finally, the lunch was topped off by a dessert of chocolate cake (more like a dense brownie) with whipped cream and wild berry sauce.
 They even gave us complimentary limoncello (a move that could have bankrupted the restaurant) and left the bottle on the table if we wanted to consume more.
 This meal experience even topped the Cane y Gatto, and the price of the meal was about 1/3 the cost of of CyG, including Prosecco and vino.

 Sure, I could have just said a pleasant, “Thank you,” but I all I could blurt out was, “Damn, if I’d known you were going to pay, I would have ordered another dessert!”

-Tracy thought this Lamole olio was the best olive oil we had tasted on the trip, so we bought some of that, too.
+Tracy thought this Lamole olio was the best olive oil we had tasted on the trip (and truthfully … in her life), so we bought some of that, too.
 It was fantastico!

 Near the end of the meal, we started chatting with a couple from Denmark, who come to Chianti for a month each year.
 They have a place in Panzano in Chianti.
 Both were very friendly and talkative.

 Just a little digression for a moment: One of the reasons Kim called it “Tuscan Tom’s Tours” was that I prepare for a trip longer and am more detailed than most people (which is why he so graciously picked up the tab).
 I had sent them descriptions of virtually every hill town in Tuscany and Umbria, complete with attractions, history and digressions, It’s even color coded (what, me anal?).
 I had also done the same for Florence, Venice and Rome.
 All in all, I had prepared about 250 total pages for our trip full of useful, and I hoped, humorous information, not to mention pictures of the areas we were going to travel.